RezaJF/hess/docs/faq.md

 size of the GWAS.

 ## What does the following error message mean?

+Some users experience the following error message in step 2 of the analysis.

 ```
 [ERROR] Rank of A less than the number of loci.
 There might be loci with no SNP.